YiweiShen/yiweishen.github.io/source/_posts/Access-Files-on-the-Steam-Deck-via-SSH-using-VS-Code.md

 - Open Raycast "Option+Space"
 - Type "VS Code" and you will see the shortcut in VS Code Recent Projects.
-- Select "deck" or another name for your SSH connection from the list to quickly open it in VS Code.
+- Select "deck" or another name for your SSH connection from the list to quickly open it in the VS Code.

 A big thanks to the developers who created these amazing tools!